geoffreymagana/PLP-Hackathon-3.0/README.md

 ## 🙏 Acknowledgments

-- Power Learn Project (PLP) for organizing the hackathon
+- Power Learn Project (PLP) for organising the hackathon
 - The open-source community for the amazing tools and libraries
 - All mentors and judges for their valuable feedback
 - Firebase team for the excellent documentation and tools